Water Filters: Ratings of Sources

 by Contributors to HomeDepot.com

 Our AssessmentWater filters don't get a lot of feedback at HomeDepot.com; still, these reviews can give some additional insight into the water filter you may be considering.
-GE and Whirlpool are top brands here, and there are quite a few whole house filters.
+GE and Whirlpool are top brands here.
 In addition, replacement filters often receive quite a few reviews.

 Filters That Really Work